ga4gh/ga4gh-schemas/doc/source/metadata_intro.rst

 -----------------------------------

 `FIXME: Move date/time to separate document?`
-`FIXME: Add examples for time attributes as when such are implemented in the schema.`

 Date and time formats are specified as ISO8601 compatible strings, both for time points as well as for intervals and durations.